-Traditional or handmade ceramic ware and metal dishware from other countries — including Mexico, Ecuador, Turkey, Uzbekistan and India — may contain high levels of lead.
+Traditional or handmade ceramic ware and metal dishware from other countries — including Mexico, Ecuador, Turkey, Morocco, Uzbekistan and India — may contain high levels of lead.
 The lead can get into food and drinks that are prepared, stored or served in these products.
 Lead is a poison that can cause serious health problems.

 If you use these types of traditional ceramic or metal ware products to prepare, cook, serve or store food or drinks, call your doctor to request a blood lead test.
 If you do not have a doctor, call 311.